Manikarnika Ghat – The Burning Ghat of Varanasi

 What can these three not provide?

-The above lines are from Kashi Khanda, one of the parts of the ancient Skanda Purana which praises the Sangam of the three elements particularly, Ganga, Varanasi, and therefore the Vishwanatha Temple.
-This ancient text established the part of the essential belief that gives uniqueness to all three elements to such an amount that they stand large and religious among the beliefs of Hindus in India.
+The above lines are from Kashi Khanda, one of the parts of the ancient Skanda Purana, which praises the Sangam of the three elements, particularly Ganga, Varanasi, and therefore the Vishwanatha Temple.
+This ancient text established the part of the essential belief that gives uniqueness to all three elements to such an extent that they stand large as religious among the beliefs of Hindus in India.

-The city of Varanasi is understood the world over as the “sacred city” of India and it is recognized as the “most ancient continuously inhabited city of the world”.
+The city of Varanasi is understood the world over as the “sacred city” of India, and it is recognised as the “most ancient continuously inhabited city of the world”.

 History of Manikarnika Ghat